JacobGathof/RevEngD/README.md

 ## Team Contribution
+All members contributed to the repo in commits, and were present during design decisions.

+Jack worked on the Filters, and command line parsing that was originally used.
+Jack also edited the IUMLObject and classes that implement it to include what is necessary for most filters.

 The project is configured to use Log4J, which you can also use for your own classes.
 See [SceneBuilder API](/src/main/java/csse374/revengd/soot/SceneBuilder.java) for an example.